ouspg/SecurityEngineering/README.md

 In general, you are not required to complete technically challenging tasks to acquire grade 3, but beyond that technical skills might be required.
 So be prepared!

+First practical exercise sessions will have a focus on setting up the OUSPG VM environment with docker and/or podman, etc...

 The course will use GitHub Classroom for returning the work.
 See general instructions [here.](https://ouspg.org/resources/github/)